Core Concepts

 - Syncs the signed change to peers

-When a peer receives a change, they verify the signature before applying it.
+When a peer receives a change, they verify the hybrid signature before applying it.
 This means:

 - You can prove who made every change